-You are probably already doing some sort of compartmentalization in the real world, you organize our closets (winter clothes in one drawer, summer one in another, different compartments for socks, shoes, gym clothes, etc), banking (separate accounts for everyday expenses, savings and emergencies), and so on.
+Compartmentalization is all about not putting all your eggs in one basket, you are probably already doing some sort of compartmentalization; you organize our closets (winter clothes in one drawer, summer one in another, different compartments for socks, shoes, gym clothes, etc.), banking (separate accounts for everyday expenses, savings, and emergencies), and so on.

-It’s basically the same idea but in your digital lives — The basic idea is of Privacy, Security, and Anonymity by Data Compartmentalization is to take control who gets access to what data, so that no one entity has access to all of your personal information, but only to the information that is necessary to do a particular task.
+The fundamental idea is to take control of who gets access to what data, so that no one entity has access to all of your personal information, but only to the information that is absolutely necessary for proper functioning.

-Compartmentalization is an excellent security and privacy practice that works by separating access to sensitive information from open information.
-You do compartmentalization by creating “compartments”, where each compartment has its own separate entry, and is completely independent of all other compartments.
+Compartmentalization is all about separating access to sensitive information from open information, you can do just that by creating “compartments”, where each compartment has its own separate entry, and is completely independent of all other compartments.

 - Professional / Work Compartment